-If you’re looking to enjoy a spot of road cycling on Lake Maggiore, you will be pleased to read that the main road around the lake road tends to be nice and flat.
-Serious cyclists may want to attempt a journey all the way around its circumference.
+If you’re looking to enjoy a spot of road cycling on Lake Maggiore, the good news is that the main road around the lake tends to be nice and flat.
+Some serious cyclists may even want to attempt a journey all the way around its circumference.
 It’s a great way to discover all of the towns and villages of Lake Maggiore.
-The distance is approximately 100 miles.
+The distance is approximately 100 miles and is easily achievable.

 Slightly further North, there is a bicycle track that starts from the Parco Lido in Cannobio and goes along a 5 km long path to the Orrido of S. Anna.